MazamaScience/AirMonitorPlots/README.md

 team works to model wildland fire emissions and has created the BlueSky Modeling Framework.
-This system  integrates a wide collection of models along the smoke modeling pipeline (fire  information, fuel loadings, consumption modeling, emissions modeling, time rate ofemissions modeling, plume height estimations, and smoke trajectory and dispersion  modeling).
+This system  integrates a wide collection of models along the smoke modeling pipeline (fire  information, fuel loadings, consumption modeling, emissions modeling, time rate of emissions modeling, plume height estimations, and smoke trajectory and dispersion  modeling).
 The resulting model output has been integrated into many different smoke  prediction systems and scientific modeling efforts;

-The [AirMonitor](https://mazamascience.github.io/AirMonitor/) R package is
-maintained and ergularly enhanced for to help modelers and scientists more easily work with PM2.5 data from monitoring locations across North America.
+The [AirMonitor](https://mazamascience.github.io/AirMonitor/) R package is maintained and regularly enhanced for to help modelers and scientists more easily work with PM2.5 data from monitoring locations across North America.

 **AirMonitorPlots** provides plotting
-componenents for building up  custom plots needed by air quality specialists.
+components for building up  custom plots needed by air quality specialists.

 ## Installation